An Introduction to CGM

 - Rate of Change Alerts tell you is your glucose is rising or falling rapidly.

-- Out-of-Range Alert tells you when the receiver and transmitter are too far apart to communicate with each other.
+- Out-of-Range or Loss of Signal Alert tells you when the receiver and transmitter are too far apart to communicate with each other.

-- “Replace Sensor” Notification tells you that the 6 or 7 days are almost up, it’s soon time to remove the current sensor.
+- “Replace Sensor” Notification tells you that the sensor life is almost over.

-- Medtronic 630G ( in addition to the low alert) has:
+- Medtronic ( in addition to the low alert) has:

-- A separate Alert Before Low, that is triggered when you approach the low limit you’ve set – it’s hard-wired to go off 30 mins before the algorithm predicts you will cross the low threshold you’ve set – uses current glucose reading, plus trend info (used to be called “Predictive Alerts” in the Veo – you could choose 5-30 minute-warning – now hard-wired for 30 mins)
+- A predictive Alert Before Low, that is triggered when you approach the low limit you’ve set – it’s hard-wired to go off 30 mins before the algorithm predicts you will cross the low threshold you’ve set, and uses the current glucose reading, plus trend info.

 Share this Article